 Disclaimer: For this method on how to remove bubbles from the tempered glass screen protector, you will need a Q-tip and some cooking oil.

 - Moisten the end of your Q-tip with cooking oil.
 (Use either olive or vegetable for best results.)
 Coat the Q-tip or cotton swab with a thin layer of oil.
 Be certain that it is not so wet that the oil drips off.

 - As before, using a hard edge, such as a credit card, press the screen protector back down and wipe off any excess oil.
-When you’ve gotten rid of all screen protector bubbles around the edge, squeeze the screen protector tight against the screen.
+When you’ve gotten rid of all screen protector bubbles around the edge, squeeze the tempered glass tight against the screen.
 Use a paper towel to dry off the edges of your screen protector to clean any of the excess oil that has squished out.

 Hopefully, one or both of these methods have helped you to remove all glass screen protector air bubbles.
 However, if they are persisting, then you may want to simply purchase a new screen protector with a shockproof phone case.
 You may also consider having one of the store clerks apply the tempered glass protector for you.